The 20th chapter of the Book of Acts begins with the statement, 'After the uproar had ceased'.

 This was such an important matter, that Paul sought out dependable messengers to carry this letter and confirm his instructions.

-Trophimus and Titus were those to whose care Paul entrusted the carrying of this Second Epistle to the Corinthians.
+Trophimus and Titus to whose care Paul entrusted the carrying of this Second Epistle to the Corinthians.

 The Church at Ephesus also contributed to the offering for the poor in Jerusalem.